-The Mason seminars complement the Mid-Career Master of Public Administration program by exposing Mason Fellows to the ideas and strategies of leading thinkers and practitioners in economic, political, and social development.
+The Mason seminars complement the MC/MPA Program by exposing Mason Fellows to the ideas and strategies of leading thinkers and practitioners in economic, political, and social development.

 The Mason co-curricular program begins with an intensive program in late June/early July focusing on leadership, strategic management, communication, and policy decision-making.
-This program, the Mason Fellows Summer Seminar, lays the foundation for the Mason Fellows’ experience at the Harvard Kennedy School.
+This program, the Mason Fellows Summer Seminar, lays the foundation for the Mason Fellows’ experience at Harvard Kennedy School.

 During the academic year, the co-curricular program continues with seminars designed to enhance skills in strategic thinking, negotiation, and communication and to address the fundamental challenges of the coming century.

 The seminar program includes panel discussions and guest speakers.
 The content of the program is determined by the program director and a steering committee of Mason Fellows based upon the experience and professional interests of the current class.